 LC Slicing Sticky Candied Ginger With Ease Note

-You do know that slicking the blade of your knife with a paper towel doused with a little vegetable oil will keep candied ginger from sticking to it, don’t you?
+As you make this zucchini bread recipe, you may find yourself frustrated at the stick-to-it-iveness of the candied ginger.
+But you know that occasionally slicking the blade of your knife with a paper towel that’s doused with a little olive or mild vegetable oil will keep the candied ginger from sticking to it, don’t you?

 Carrot-Zucchini Bread Recipe